 For example, take a look at my homepage on this site.
-You’ll notice that I don’t use words like “me” or “I” or “my” until the fourth paragraph.
-And that’s only because it’s a call to action, asking visitors to contact me for more information about how I can help with their projects.
+You’ll notice I don’t use words like “me” or “I” or “my” often.
 The bulk of the marketing copy on that page is about them — or in this case you.

 Do you have business writing questions that go beyond these tips?
 Leave a comment below and I might answer it for you in a future blog post.
 Not sure you want to take on all of your company’s business writing on your own?
 Contact me with your project details and let’s see how I can help.

 - How to Write “Scannable” Content for Your Company Blog - February 10, 2021

 - 5 Tips for Better Business Writing - February 3, 2021